- Code ARTV2605

 - Areas of interest Visual Arts, Creative Arts, Design

-The photographic image takes on many forms, from the fleeting pixels on the mobile screen to the fine print or photo book.
-Rather than focusing on images as 'pictures', this course explores how photographs are objects which can be touched, exchanged, exhibited, archived and distributed in different ways.
-Students will undertake a series of projects which will introduce them to fine printing skills, and advanced techniques in scanning, image manipulation and output.
-Studio briefs will encourage experimentation with different types of formats and processes, and introduce historical and theoretical approaches to photographic materiality.
-A range of contemporary practitioners and their methodologies will be examined, in order to explore advanced exhibition and distribution strategies for photomedia practice.
+The visual image takes on many forms, from the fleeting pixels on the mobile screen to the fine print, photo book or the spectacle of large scale public art.
+Rather than focusing on strategies for producing traditional 'pictures' on a wall, this course explores how images are objects which can be touched, exchanged, exhibited, archived and distributed in different ways.
+Students will undertake a series of projects which will help them to experiment with different methods of photo-installation, paying attention to questions of tactility, immersion and spectatorship.
+Studio briefs will encourage experimentation with different types of formats and processes, and introduce historical and theoretical approaches to still and moving images in material culture.
+A range of contemporary practitioners and their methodologies will be examined, in order to explore advanced exhibition and distribution strategies.

 Upon successful completion, students will have the knowledge and skills to: